 As parents, we hear His Words and learn to fear Him, then we teach it to our children.
 How do we go about that?

-Here are some practical things we need to teach our children that will help them know and understand the fear of God.
+Here are some practical things we need to teach our children that will help them know and understand the fear of the Lord.

-(The first five points are taken from Psalm 34.
-Verse 11 says: “Come ye children, hearken unto me: I will teach you the fear of the Lord.”)
+Psalm 34 is an excellent place to start in teaching your children obedience to God in this way.
+Verse 11 says: “Come ye children, hearken unto me: I will teach you the fear of the Lord.”